szogyenyid/joulenne/README.md

 - are well-structured and do not introduce unnecessary overhead.
 - are located in the specified test directory.
 - can be compared with each other, so the results can be interpreted effectively.

+### Important notes

+#### On turbostat and accuracy

+Turbostat cannot measure the energy consumption of a single process, it just gives a status about the whole CPU.
+To make measurements as accurate as possible, try to keep the CPU usage at a constant level.
+It's inevitable to have noise in the data, but having a constant noise, and choosing ideal values for interval and cycle can minimuze the error of the measurement.

+#### On the actual numbers

+Joulenne is not intented to determine the actual energy consumption of complex applications.
+It's original purpose is identifying coding best practices from an energy-efficiency point of view.
+The actual energy consumption may vary from hardware to hardware, the goal of Joulenne is comparison of processes on the same host.

 ## License